-The fall 2009 NECAP writing test at grades 5 and 8 was a pilot assessment.
+In the fall of 2009, the NECAP writing test at grades 5 and 8 was a pilot assessment.
 Eight (8) unique test forms of the writing tests including the number and type of items described above were produced.
 Each of the 8 unique test forms were randomly assigned to the schools in the NECAP states and each school only received one form of the writing test so as to maintain security of the items and writing prompts.

 The pilot testing was conducted to generate item-level statistics only.
 No student or school/district/state aggregated results were produced.
-The item-level statistics generated are being evaluated and used to assist in constructing five (5) pre-equated operational writing test forms that will be administered one at a time over the next five operational administrations of NECAP.
+The item-level statistics that were generated were evaluated and used to assist in constructing five (5) pre-equated operational writing test forms.
+The first of those five operational forms was used for the fall 2010 writing assessment.
+The remaining four will be administered one at a time over the next four operational administrations of NECAP.

 NECAP assesses students' writing skills directly through the use of writing prompts, or topics, to which students respond.
-In the grades 5 and 8 2007 tests, all students were administered one extended writing prompt.
-Students also completed constructed-response items.
+For the fall 2010 tests, all students were administered one extended writing prompt.
+Students also completed three constructed-response items.
 Each of the constructed-response items and the writing prompt addressed a different genre of writing.